-As more businesses make the transition to solar and renewable energy Power Purchase Agreements, Australian Energy Market Operator Chief Audrey Zibelman said that if Australia eliminates coal generation in an orderly manner, the country can keep the lights on.
+As more businesses make the transition to solar and renewable energy power purchase agreements, Australian Energy Market Operator (AEMO) chief Audrey Zibelman said that Australia can keep the lights on if the country eliminates coal generation in an orderly manner.

 Speaking on ABC news, after the Australian Financial Review’s Energy Summit last week, Ms Zibelman contradicted the government’s line that if coal generation is removed from the national energy mix, the electricity grid would collapse.

 Ms Zibelman said that Australia’s coal generation assets should be kept in the mix, for as long as they are economically viable.

 The Integrated System Plan points out that Australia’s coal generation assets are all set to be retired by the year 2050, and that they should be replaced by the lowest costing generation assets.

 As things stand, that would be solar energy.
 An Origin Energy executive recently confirmed that at present, solar energy generation costs around $4.50 per MWh.
 Coal, on the other hand, costs $5 per MWh while wind energy is in the region of $5.2 per MWh.